-Fleeing Myanmar policemen defy army order to kill protesters
+Fleeing Myanmar police: We defied orders to kill protesters

 Meanwhile, K. Vanlalvena, a lawmaker from Mizoram state, urged the Indian government not to deport refugees from Myanmar until the return of normalcy there.
 The lawmaker belongs to the Mizo National Front, an ally of India’s governing Bharatiya Janata Party.

-Those who escaped spend their time watching local television and doing daily chores.
+Those who escaped spend their time watching television and doing chores.
 Some have carried mobile phones and are trying to connect to families they were forced to leave behind.
 At night, all of them sleep on mattresses on the floor of a single room.

 One of them told the AP that they were under the command of Myanmar’s army.